 How the Base Integration Works

-When a Shopify order is completed, a web hook is processed to see if the customer agreed to marketing.
+When a Shopify order is completed, a webhook is processed to see if the customer agreed to marketing.
 If so, they are subscribed to the list at MailChimp.

 When a Shopify order is paid for, order information is passed to MailChimp via API methods to support eCommerce data.

-When an order is cancelled in Shopify, MailChimp will delete the order from the customer's eCommerce profile in MailChimp to ensure that the Shopify store and MailChimp are in sync with correct order information.
+When an order is canceled in Shopify, MailChimp will delete the order from the customer's eCommerce profile in MailChimp to ensure that the Shopify store and MailChimp are in sync with correct order information.

 When a customer account is created, updated or deleted, MailChimp checks to see if the customer agreed to marketing.
 If so, the customer is subscribed to the list at MailChimp.
 If the customer did not agree to marketing, the customer is unsubscribed.